MattGoldmanSSW/angular-qr-tests/README.md

 A demo is available [here](https://goldieplaygroundstorage.z8.web.core.windows.net/)

-**Note**: This is a temporary playground and the demo may not be persisted.
+**Note 1**: This is a temporary playground and the demo may not be persisted.

+**Note 2**: If using this on an iOS device, you *must* use Safari.
+Apple do not allow access to the camera from any other devices.

 ## Development server